 Focus on families and the community facing Alzheimer’s

 We offer several educational programs for families and individuals facing Alzheimer’s as well as community members.
 Most of these programs, described below, are free of charge.
-To view a copy of our latest newsletter, please click here.

 Life takes turns.
 It helps to have friends around every corner.
 Get out, get active and get connected with the Alzheimer’s Association Early-Stage Social Engagement Program, the Spry Society.
 The program offers a comfortable way to have fun and socialize with others who are living in the early stage of Alzheimer’s disease or Mild Cognitive Impairment.
 Enjoy the company of others while you participate in a variety of fun group activities.
 The Spry Society is a free monthly program sponsored by the Alzheimer’s Association and Coventry Village.
 Registration is required and space is limited.
-Call Kari Paterson with the Alzheimer’s Association of South Central Wisconsin to learn more about participating in the Spry Society.
+Call Kari Paterson at 608.203.8500 or email email@example.com for more information.

-Spry Society Location:
+Spry Society programs:

 First Tuesday of the Month at Coventry Village, Madison

-7707 Brookline Dr
+7707 Brookline Dr.

 Madison, WI 53719

-11:00am-2pm including lunch
+11 a.m.-2 p.m. including lunch

 Second Thursday of each Month, Sun Prairie